17 Michigan Islands to Explore: Ferries & Insider Tips

 Drummond Island

-Known as the seventh-largest lake island in the world and the second-largest freshwater island in the United States, Drummond Island welcomes all those with a passionate love for the outdoors.
+Known as the seventh-largest lake island in the world and the second-largest freshwater island in the United States, Drummond Island is a nature-lover’s dream.
+It’s packed with hiking trails, shipwreck dives, ATV routes, and cozy lodges.
+Whether you’re camping or glamping, Drummond Island promises endless fun and zero boredom.

 Round Island